MerginMaps/mobile/docs/developers/android.md

 looking for android [publishing](./publishing.md)

-# Development
+# Development for Android

-Tested: Linux, MacOs, iOS
+Tested: Linux, MacOs
 In general you need `qgis_core` and `qgis_quick` libraries build for target platform.

 You need to copy and edit config.in with your paths!